euroscipy/euroscipy.github.io/content/pages/2022/finaid.md

 - **Accommodation and Travel grant**: all grants involving reimbursements will be reimbursed by bank transfer after the conference.
 Please, upload your receipts (hotel invoice, plane/bus/train tickets) via the Google Form we’ll send you after the grant acceptance notice.
+The reimbursement can either be made by bank transfer or PayPal payment after the conference.

 **IMPORTANT:** We will do bank transfers only via SEPA transfer.
 Please, check it with your bank, some information you can find